barbasa/JSUnderTheHood/README.md

 | Global execution context  - **myVar = 1**|

 When executing that code the output we will have is: 1, 2, undefined.
+Each version of *myVar* is visible in its own execution context.

 Key value pairs: Objects
 ------------------------